SkyLundy/FieldtypeFormSelect/README.md

 - Include forms where the name ends with a specified string
 - Include forms where the name contains a specified string

+You may choose how the field outputs values both when a form is or isn't selected.

 Optionally, choose how the form names will appear in the select element when rendered.
 Options include:

 - Default name: my-form-name